The Quantum Disciple

 In the ancient world, bleaching wool was a slow process.
 It involved soaking fabric in lye, sulfur fumes, or leaving it in the intense sun for days.
 The Talmud describes a phenomenon that happened in "Real Time"—at the moment the goat was pushed in the wilderness.
 There was no known chemical agent in the first century that could instantly turn crimson wool snow-white in front of a crowd without destroying the fabric.

-This is the strongest logical proof.
-If the High Priests were faking the miracle to keep the people happy, why did they stop faking it for the last 40 years?
+This is the strongest point.
+If the High Priests were faking the miracle to keep people happy, why would they stop faking it for the last 40 years?

-The priests in the First Century (mostly Sadducees) were corrupt politicians.
-They wanted to maintain order.
-It would have been in their best interest to keep faking the miracle so the public would believe God was still happy with the Temple.
+The priests in the first century (mostly Sadducees) were often corrupt.
+They wanted to keep order.
+It would have helped them to keep faking the miracle so people would think God was still pleased with the Temple.

-By admitting that the thread stayed red for 40 years, they were admitting that they had lost their connection with God.
-This was a public relations nightmare.
+To say the thread stayed red for 40 years was to admit they had lost their connection with God.
+That would hurt their standing.

-Logic dictates: Corrupt leaders fake success, not failure.
-The fact that they recorded their own failure for four decades suggests they were witnessing a phenomenon they could not control and could not fake.
+So: Corrupt leaders usually fake success, not failure.
+The fact that they recorded their own failure for 40 years suggests they were seeing something they could not control or fake.

 4.3 The History of the Signal

-The Talmud (Yoma 39b) gives us a performance report of this miracle over three distinct eras:
+The Talmud (Yoma 39b) describes this over three periods:

 Era 1: The Golden Age (Approx. 200 BC)